Mariano Eduardo de Rivero y Ustáriz

-Mariano Eduardo de Rivero y Ustáriz (12 October 1798 – 6 November 1857) was a prominent Peruvian scientist, geologist, mineralogist, chemist, archaeologist, politician, and diplomat.
-His publications on the discovery of Humboldtine (an iron-oxalate), which demonstrated the existence of organic minerals; on deposits of copper and sodium nitrate (saltpeter) near Tarapacá in the Atacama Desert; and on the industrial potential of guano and coal in Peru were forward-looking.
+Mariano Eduardo de Rivero y Ustáriz (22 October 1798 – 6 November 1857) was a Peruvian scientist, geologist, mineralogist, chemist, archaeologist, politician, and diplomat.
+He published on the discovery of Humboldtine (an iron oxalate), which demonstrated the existence of organic minerals; on deposits of copper and sodium nitrate (saltpeter) near Tarapacá in the Atacama Desert; and on the industrial potential of guano and coal in Peru.
 He is considered a pioneer of mining education in South America and one of the most notable Peruvian scientists of the 19th century.

 Early life and education

 Rivero was born in Arequipa, Peru, to Antonio Salvador de Rivero y Araníbar, a captain in the Spanish Royal Army in the Viceroyalty of Peru, and María Brígida de Ustáriz y Zúñiga.

-Raised in a liberal Creole family during the colonial period, Rivero received his early education at the Seminary of San Jerónimo in Arequipa.
-Noting his talents, his family sent him to Europe, and at the age of twelve, in 1810, he began his education in England.
-He attended a Catholic school directed by Dr. Dowling in London, focusing on mathematics, physics, and languages (English, French, and German).
-After completing secondary school and advanced classes in 1817, he moved to France, where he studied at the École Polytechnique and then at the École des Mines (Mines ParisTech), both in Paris.
-At the École des Mines, Rivero learned from leading scientists, including Joseph Louis Proust, Joseph Louis Gay-Lussac, Alexandre Brongniart, Pierre Berthier, and René Just Haüy.
-A major event in his life was his encounter with Alexander von Humboldt, who provided him with letters of recommendation that facilitated access to several European academic circles.
-Rivero completed mineralogical training at the Freiberg School of Mines, Humboldt's alma mater, where he conducted his first fieldwork.
-During his European travels, he also visited mines in France and Spain to deepen his knowledge of mining techniques.
+Rivero was raised in a liberal Creole family during the colonial period and received his early education at the Seminary of San Jerónimo in Arequipa.
+His family sent him to Europe, and at the age of twelve, in 1810, he began his schooling in England.
+He was enrolled at a Catholic college at Highgate, outside London, whose head, Dowling, was a mathematician.
+There he studied mathematics, physics, Latin, French, and German.
+He moved to Paris in 1817 and enrolled at the École Royale des Mines (now Mines ParisTech), where he studied mineralogy and chemistry.
+His teachers there included Alexandre Brongniart, Pierre Berthier, and Darcet.
+In Paris, he met Alexander von Humboldt, who gave him letters of recommendation that opened several European academic circles to him.
+Rivero completed his mineralogical training at the Freiberg School of Mines in Saxony, and visited the Harz and other mining districts.
+During his European travels, he visited mines in England, France, and Spain.

 Scientific career

 Early discoveries

-Rivero discovered a new mineral originating in Bohemia (now the Czech Republic), which he named Humboldtine (an iron-oxalate) in honor of his mentor and friend, Alexander von Humboldt.
+Rivero discovered a new mineral originating in Bohemia (now the Czech Republic), which he named Humboldtine (an iron oxalate) in honor of his mentor and friend, Alexander von Humboldt.
 He published his first scientific works on the subject, among others, in France in 1821.
+He also identified a meerschaum (sepiolite) at Vallecas, which Alexandre Brongniart took up in a memoir of his own.
+A paper on amalgamation practice in the Americas, which he had read before the Société Philomathique, appeared in print in 1822.